Enterprise Privacy & Compliance Framework — BlueNexus

 3. Appeals Process

 If a request is denied, users may appeal by submitting an email referencing the decision.
-We will respond within required timelines.
+BlueNexus will respond within required timelines.

-This Annex outlines compliance with the Australian Privacy Principles (APPs).
+This Annex outlines compliance with the Australian Privacy Principles.

 APP 1 — Open & Transparent Management